In 2017 Foodlog organized the new course Philosophy of Nutrition.

 It is time to examine the nutritional sciences themselves.

-Art the objectives of the nutritional sciences well defined?
+How are the objectives of the nutritional sciences defined?
 What methodology do they use?
 What claims to knowledge do they make and how does this knowledge grow?

-Is the nutritional work of dieticians, doctors and lifestyle coaches based on science and is this well protocolled?
-Are their practices effective?
+How is science used as a base for the nutritional work of dieticians, doctors and lifestyle coaches?
+How is this protocolled?
+Why or why not are their practices effective?